squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

     [![Without expansion][16]][16]

-In order to link a page to the section, create a new Markdown document with the name `index.md` in the respective folder, and add it to the beginning of your navigation section like so:
+In order to link a page to a section, create a new document with the name `index.md` in the respective folder, and add it to the beginning of your navigation section:

 ``` yaml
 nav: